Oregon Coast Road Trip - Your Four Day Road Trip Guide!

-I flew into Seattle to sync up with a friend (and former photography client!), so we started our trip from the Seattle area.
+Where is the best place to start and end your Oregon Coast road trip?
+I flew into Seattle to sync up with a friend (and former Costa Rica photography client!), so we started our trip from the Seattle area.
 Our first stop on the coast was in Long Beach, WA.
 If you just wanted to do the Oregon Coast, fly into Portland (PDX), hop in a car, and head west to the coast!
 We ended our Oregon Coast road trip in Florence, OR at Oregon Dunes National Park.
 If you drove straight through, it's roughly 200 miles and 5 hours.
 If we had more time, we would have loved to explore all of the Oregon Coast!

-(Hint: you want to explore the southern Oregon Coast with me next year?!)
+What is the best time of year to explore the coast?
 I explored the Oregon Coast at the end of September.
 We were very lucky to have two whole days of blue skies + sunshine.
 Our third day it was fogged in on the coast all day.
 The fourth day was overcast, but the visibility was much better than heavy fog!
-Summertime is attracts more visitors and as a result, places to stay are in high demand.
+Summertime attracts more visitors and as a result, places to stay are in high demand.
 As long as the coast is not fogged in (and you can't see anything), you'll have a beautiful road trip!

+Where are the best places to watch sunset?
 We watched sunset on the beach in iconic Cannon Beach our first night.
-Photographing Haystack Rock during sunset definitely was top on my #sunsetchaser location list!
+Photographing sunset at Haystack Rock in Cannon Beach definitely was top on my #sunsetchaser location list!

 Day two, I would have loved to watch sunset from Pacific City at Pelican Brewing, but we were pressed for time as our AirBnB was still 45 minutes down the road.
 We decided to drive with more day light and catch sunset on the road -- and luckily, we stumbled upon a beautiful driftwood beach in Lincoln City just as the sun was starting to dip over the horizon!

 Day three the fog hid the sunset, but Yachats would have been a perfect spot!
 AND don't forget about sunrise too -- if you missed my sunrise chasing tip on the Oregon Coast two weeks ago, click here!

+Know the tides!
 Like Costa Rica, there is a large tide swing between low and high tide on the Oregon Coast.
 The best time to go explore the tide pools to find beautiful starfish is during low tide.

+Did I go surfing?
 If the conditions were right, I definitely would have loved to -- yes, Costa Rica has definitely spoiled me with warm water and clean waves!
 But let me tell ya, surfing in cold water is no joke and I have so much respect for cold water surfers!
 Even though wetsuit technology is pretty darn awesome and a good wetsuit helps you stay toasty warm inside while surfing in 55 degree water (brrrrrr!), the brain freeze (surfers affectionately call these ice cream headaches) when your head goes beneath the water is 🙈🙈🙈🙈.

+What about coffee?
+I've heard coffee is really good in the PNW!
 If you love a good cup of coffee as much as I do, then you're going to love road tripping on the Oregon Coast even more!
 All you need to do is drive a couple of miles and you'll find a small, drive through roadside coffee stop!
-Say goodbye to watery coffee and hello to coffee the way it's suppose to be!
+Say goodbye to watery coffee and hello to coffee the way it's supposed to be!

+What about craft beer too?
+I've heard the beer in the PNW is soooooo good!
 Yep, I pretty much spent my mornings drinking delicious coffee and late afternoons enjoying amazing craft beer.
 A lot like coffee in the PNW, every couple of beach towns there are craft breweries to check out.
-(And when you head back to Portland, it's craft beer heaven...mmmmmm so good!).
+(And when you head back to Portland, it's craft beer heaven...mmmmmm so good!)

+Go check out my Instagram Stories of the Oregon Coast!
 Go behind the scenes with me during my road trip on the Oregon Coast with my Instagram Stories!
-Head on over to my Instagram (@sambatothesea) and click on Oregon Coast in my stories section to explore even more of the beautiful Oregon Coast!
+Head on over to my Instagram (@sambatothesea) and click on PNW highlight in my stories section to explore even more of the beautiful Oregon Coast!